 Automotive maintenance is an essential aspect of car ownership as it helps to ensure the longevity, safety and performance of your vehicle.
 Regular maintenance can also prevent costly repairs down the road and help to maintain the value of your vehicle.
-Often, many will invest significant amounts into restoration work only to neglect their vehicle’s routine maintenance down the road.
+Often, many will invest significant amounts into restoration work only to neglect their vehicle’s classic car mechanical work down the road.

 Of course, one of the most important aspects of automotive maintenance is regular oil and filter changes.
 Oil is the lifeblood of your engine and helps to lubricate, cool and clean the moving parts.
 Over time, oil can become dirty and lose its ability to lubricate and protect the engine.
 Changing the oil and filter at regular intervals is crucial to maintaining the health of your engine.